-Giotto and the Flyby of Comets Halley and Grigg-Skjellerup
+What was the Giotto Space Probe and Its Flyby of Comets Halley and Grigg-Skjellerup?

-Visiting a comet is spectacular, with all the logistics and calculations required to reach a very small object in space.
+Visiting a comet is spectacular in its complexity, with all the logistics and calculations required to reach a very small object in space.
 What is even more amazing is when it is done twice.
 Giotto accomplished this in the late 80’s and early 90’s with much fanfare and success.
-How it accomplished this is just as amazing, and the science it gathered is still being explored to this day.
+How it accomplished this is just as amazing, and the science it gathered is still being investigated to this day.

 Goals, Development, and Launch

-Giotto was ESA’s first deep space probe and initially a dual organization mission with NASA as the other partner.
+Giotto was the European Space Agency's (ESA) first deep space probe and initially a dual organization mission with NASA as the other partner.
 The mission was to be entitled the Tempel-2 Rendezvous and Halley Intercept Mission.
-However, budget hits forced the American space program to withdraw from the mission.
-ESA was able to get Japanese and Russian interests to join and keep the mission going (ESA “ESA”).
+However, budget cuts forced the American space program to withdraw from the mission.
+ESA was able to get Japanese and Russian interests to join in and keep the mission going (ESA “ESA”).

 Giotto was launched with a few goals in mind.
-These included the return of color images of comet Halley, to determine what makes up the coma of the comet, find out the dynamics of the atmosphere and ionosphere, and determine what the dust particles are made up of.
-It was also tasked with finding out how the dust changed with time, how much gas was produced per unit of time, and explore the interactions the of the plasma formed from the solar wind hitting the particles around the comet (Williams).
+These included the return of color images of comet Halley, to determine what makes up the coma of the comet, to find out the dynamics of the atmosphere and ionosphere, and to determine what the dust particles are made up of.
+It was also tasked with finding out how the dust composition and flux changed with time, to see how much gas was produced per unit of time, and to explore the interactions of the plasma formed from the solar wind hitting the particles around the comet (Williams).

 With so much science to be done, one needs to make sure that you have all the instruments required.
 After all, once launched you have committed and there is no turning back.
 All of the following equipment was placed onto Giotto: a visual camera, neutral mass spectrometer, ion mass spectrometers, dust mass spectrometer, plasma analyzers, dust impact detector system, optical probe, magnetometer, energetic particle analyzer, radio science experiment.
 Of course, it needed power too so a 196 Watt solar cell array consisting of 5000 silicon cells was installed all around the surface of the probe.
 Four silver cadmium batteries were onboard as backup (Bond 45, Williams, ESA “Giotto”).